digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

    set_latest_minimum("00000001350");

-Use the Widest Available Offset Range for Querying
+Use the widest available offset range for querying
 --------------------------------------------------

-A user wants to enquire where the datastore is up to, in terms of offset availability.
+In this pattern, a user wants to enquire about the offset availability of the datastore.

-Here the user asks for the very latest and oldest offsets available to be used, and in the process returns what these offsets are:
+In this example, the user asks for the very latest and oldest offsets available, and those offsets are returned:

 .. code-block:: sql

    SELECT set_latest(NULL) AS latest_offset, set_oldest(NULL) AS oldest_offset;

-Advanced Querying Topics
+Advanced querying topics
 ========================

 Reading
 -------

-As outlined, there are two distinct approaches used when querying ledger data in the datastore:  state or events.
+There are two distinct approaches for querying ledger data in the datastore: state and events.

-**State**, in the form of the Active Contract Set, by the function ``active(name)`` uses the latest offset only, using the following rules:
+*State*, in the form of the Active Contract Set by the function ``active(name)``, uses the latest offset only, using the following rules:

 .. code-block:: none

   creation_offset <= latest_offset; AND
   no archive_offset <= latest_offset

-**Events** (create, exercise, archive) make use of the range oldest and latest offset:
+*Events* (create, exercise, archive) make use of the oldest and latest range offset:

 .. code-block:: none

   event_offset <= latest_offset; AND
   event_offset >= oldest_offset

-Write Pipeline
+Write pipeline
 --------------

-Only advanced users should be concerned with the manner in which the write pipeline is implemented.
-The above Read API takes into consideration the manner in which the write pipeline is implemented, and therefore the above Read API is the recommended way to query the datastore.
-However, for completeness we provide the following information.
+Typically, you don't need to be concerned with how the write pipeline is implemented.
+The above Read API takes the write pipeline implementation into consideration.
+The above Read API is the recommended way to query the datastore.
+The following information is provided for completeness.

 A Daml transaction is a collection of events that take effect on the ledger atomically.
-However it needs to be noted that for performance reasons these transactions are written to the datastore *in parallel*, and although the datastore is written to in a purely append-only fashion, it is not guaranteed that these transactions will become visible to readers in order.
-The offset-based model makes the database’s isolation level irrelevant - so the loosest model (``read uncommitted``) is not harmful.
+However, for performance reasons, these transactions are written to the datastore *in parallel*.
+Although the datastore is written to in a purely append-only fashion, it is not guaranteed that these transactions are visible to readers in order.
+The offset-based model makes the database’s isolation level irrelevant, so the loosest model (``read uncommitted``) is not harmful.

-The first thing to consider when querying the datastore is the type of read consistency required.
-If there is no need for consistency (eg. reading a historical contract - regardless of lifetime) then payload tables can be queried directly, without any consideration of offset.
+When querying the datastore, first consider the type of read consistency required.
+If there is no need for consistency (for example, reading a historical contract regardless of lifetime), you can query payload tables directly without any consideration of offset.
 Another example is a liveness metric query that calculates the number of transactions in the datastore over the past minute.
-Again, this could be entirely valid without consideration of the parallel-writing method.
+This could be valid without considering the parallel-writing method.

-When consistency is required, the reader must be aware of the offset from which they are reading.
-This ensures they do not also read further offsets that are present, but their precedent events are not yet stored in the database.
+When consistency is required, the reader must be aware of the offset for reading.
+This ensures the reader doesn't also read further offsets that are present when their precedent events are not yet stored in the database.

-To achieve the level of consistency that you require, including read-consistency with other ledger data or commands you have executed.
-This is achieved by providing a function that returns the latest checkpoint offset:
+To achieve the level of consistency that you require, including read-consistency with other ledger data or commands you have executed, consider providing a function that returns the latest checkpoint offset:

 .. code-block:: none